Janani-Balakrishnan/AI-Agents/FleetManagement_CEO_Chatbot/README.md

 "can you share the breakdown of all the trips by status."

-"List all the Fleet that are malfunctioned"
+"List all the Fleets that are malfunctioned"

 The chatbot translates natural language into MongoDB queries and retrieves meaningful, structured responses.
 It’s implemented without LangChain, offering a lightweight and modular architecture.